Jebonn/Active-Directory-Lab/README.md

 ## 10. Implementing Group Policy Objects (GPOs)
 GPOs are policy settings that can be applied to different users and computers in the domain.
 A few simple GPOs will be created and applied to the users.

-1. Open Group Policy Management in the DC.
+1. Go back to Windows Server and open Group Policy Management *(Server Manager -> Tools -> Group Policy Management)*.
+2.